 #2 tip: Have different interests and make sure you talk about them with each other.
 Fill each other in on your day and/or your adventure.
 When you have things to talk about, you stay best friends.

-Advice on Marriage from Diana Fletcher (married for 26 years and very happy)
+From Diana Fletcher (married for 26 years and very happy)

 Don’t do every single thing together.
 Have your own interests and time away from each other.